Local-MIP/Local-MIP.github.io/tutorials.md

 - C++: build and run the runnable demo in `example/model-api`.
 - Python: run `python-bindings/model_api_demo.py` after building the Python bindings.

+**Important:** Model API usage is single-run.
+Build the model once, call `run()` once, and create a new model instance to solve again.

 See the [Examples page](/examples) for a quick “what to run” checklist and the demo locations.